andyljones/coolgpus/readme.md

 ```
 This will make the fan speed increase linearly from 15% at <17C to 99% at >84C.
 You can also increase `--hyst` if you want to smooth out oscillations, at the cost of the fans possibly going faster than they need to.

-To make the fan speed adjustments to be more flexible, you can specify a list of temperatures and speeds.
-You may think of it as specifying breaking points in a piece-wise function.
+#### Piecewise Linear Control
+More generally, you can list any sequence of (increasing!) temperatures and speeds, and they'll be linearly interpolated:
 ```
 sudo $(which coolgpus) --temp 20 55 80 --speed 5 30 99
 ```
-This will make the fan speed to be 5% if <20C; increase linearly from 5% at 20C to 30% at 55C; and from 30% at 55C to 99% at >80C.
-See #3 for a use-case.
+Now the fan speed will be 5% at <20C, then increase linearly to 30% up to 55C, then again linearly to 99% up to 80C.

+#### systemd
 If your system uses systemd and you want to run this as a service, create a systemd unit file at `/etc/systemd/system/coolgpus.service` as per this template:

 ```